top of page

 Art on the Divide Cooperative Gallery

 We want to thank our community for all the support they have given the Art on the Divide Cooperative Gallery over the last 15 years and we'd love to continue for another 15.
 However, our future is looking quite tenuous at the moment.
-Recently our landlord, Michael Lenglyn, passed away and the proerty will go up for sale sometime this year.
-The Gallery has been given the first option to purchase the building but we currently lack enough funds for such a purchase.
-Since we operate as a 501c3 non-profit, we are scrambling to find ways to buy the building that we now occupy.
-We are searching all avenues such as arts grants and endowments or perhaps patron funding or a GoFundMe campaign.
+Recently our landlord, Michael Lenglyn, passed away and the property will go up for sale sometime this year.
+We are praying for a "patron angel" interested in purchasing an investment property that will continue to rent the building to us so that we may continue to serve our community by "helping the arts to thrive on the divide".

 Please stop by while you still can, we'd love to see you.
 If you have any thoughts or ideas about our predicament... we'd love to hear from you.